Thousands of Peruvians rally against Manuel Merino, interim government stands firm

 LIMA (Reuters) - Thousands of Peruvians took to the streets again on Saturday in rallies against President Manuel Merino, while his interim government continued to defend as “constitutional” this week´s abrupt ouster of former president Martin Vizcarra.

-Protesters jammed many plazas in downtown Lima in the afternoon, with demonstrations beginning peacefully but growing more intense by early evening.
+Protesters jammed many plazas in downtown Lima in the afternoon, with demonstrations beginning peacefully but growing more intense by nightfall.

+At least one man was shot dead and three others were injured in the increasingly violent riots, according the Ombudsman’s Office in Lima.

 Early in the day, in the central Plaza San Martín, hundreds of mostly young protesters unveiled a massive Peruvian flag and sang the national anthem.
 Later, a band of hooded protesters confronted police, throwing rocks and fireworks at them, and security forces fired back with tear gas.